Fife Folklore Collections Guide

 Folk Collection 15 – Newsletters on folklore and related topics.
 This collection continues to have materials added.

-Folk Collection 16 – The John I. White Book Collection.
-Over 200 books and pamphlets on cowboy and western folksongs and ballads, donated by the J.I.
+Folk Collection 16 – The John I. White Collection.
+The Main Collection contains over 200 books and pamphlets on cowboy and western folksongs and ballads, donated by the J.I.
 White family.
-USU Special Collections & Archives also houses the John I. White Papers in the manuscript collection.

 Folk Collection 17 – The Jay Anderson Foodways Collection donated by folklorist Jay Anderson.
-The collection includes historic cookbooks.
+The collection includes historic cookbooks and research.

-Folk Collection 17a – Foodways Collection includes books on foodways purchased by USU Libraries.
+- Folk Collection 17a – The Jay Anderson Foodways Books Collection.
+This collection includes books on foodways purchased by USU Libraries.
 This collection continues to have materials added.

 Folk Collection 18 – The American Folklore Society Book Collection.
 Consisting of books published by the AFS Publications Series, these works represent the ongoing scholarly investments of the Society.
-Utah State University Special Collections is the chosen repository of the AFS Manuscript Collection, of which this collection is derived.
 This collection continues to have materials added.

 Folk Collection 19 – The G. Malcolm Laws Ballad Collection.
 Formerly the private research library of ballad scholar G. Malcolm Laws, this collection was purchased by the USU Library.